thre3firstnames/bikesharing/README.md

    - The spread of start locations on this map suggest that many users are moving from the outer neighborhoods into central and south Manhattan.
 ### Top Ending Locations
 ![topendlocations.png](Analysis/topendlocations.png)
    - The concentration of end locations south of Central Park on the map might suggest that tourists use the bikes to reach the most popular attractions in the city.

 ## Summary
-Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+Based on the data from Citibike and the vizualations created in Tableau, it’s clear that the bikesharing program is a successful endeavour in a city where vehicle traffic can be complicated.

-Viz Suggestion 1
+- As another step in the research process, deeper analysis of bike usage will be needed to determine wear.
+Number of trips & trip duration can be used as factors to indicate when bikes are due for service.
-Viz Suggestion 2
+- Regular station maintenance will also be required for proper longevity.
+Stations with the heaviest use – determined using starting/ending coordinates – should be considered for upgrades, regular maintenance, and restock from lesser-used stations.